Pediatric emergency room at Methodist Children's Hospital

 When should you bring your child to the ER?

 At Methodist Children's Hospital, we are equipped to provide emergency pediatric care for a wide range of conditions and injuries.
-We recommend that you seek emergency care immediately if your child:
+We recommend that you seek emergency care immediately if your child is experiencing any of these conditions:

 What to expect at the pediatric ER